DIY Horse Slow Feeder

 If I were to do them again I might try using a solid material at the top and just using the nets for the bottom two feet.
 This would encourage a lower, more natural head position.

-We also tried one hay net outside hung on the overhang but it did not hold up very well - see inset photo below.
+I also tried one hay net outside hung on the overhang but it did not hold up very well - see inset photo below.

 Because this net is quite flat the horses were able to bite through it.
 The other slow hay feeders inside are round when full which makes them much more durable.